By Peter Lyle DeHaan, PhD

 All of us, myself included, need guidance in many endeavors, not just hobbies.
 When I embarking on my consulting career, many people gave me sage advice.
 Three people in particular stand out.
 One was an industry friend who helped me sort through and clarify a transition strategy and first year game plan.
 Another was an industry consultant who shared years of experiences and warned of common pitfalls.
 The third was a consultant in a parallel industry who gave expert recommendations for a pricing strategy.
 Together, these folks shortened my learning curve and paved the way to success.

 In similar fashion, when I bought this magazine, the sellers provided a wealth of advice, guidance, and recommendations.
 Even now, with his formal consulting commitment long past, Steve Michaels continues to generously share his ideas and observations.
 I also needed assistance from a publishing insider and contracted with an industry guru who quickly got me up to speed on standard practices and procedures for the magazine business.
 In a previous column, “Going Virtual,” I mentioned that I have outsourced key aspects of Connections Magazine.
-Though I could lay out and design each issue, it is better left in the capable hands of Dave Margolis, whose design cleverness and creativity far surpasses anything I could offer.
-Similarly, I could handle advertising sales, but that important task is better suited to the focus, tenacity, and precision of Valerie Port.
-Additionally, I tap others to proofread articles and catch errors that I overlook.
+Though I could do these steps myself, it’s better left to experts who specialize in those tasks.

 As with most businesses, I have an attorney to assist with legal matters and a CPA to navigate the maze of accounting and tax issues imposed by the IRS.
 Like many of you, I even have a computer and technology expert available to guide me through the latest developments with Microsoft, the Internet, and computer hardware.